Two photos, 12 years apart. No steroids, no coaching, no shortcuts. Here is every year of my natural body transformation documented honestly.

 The first year was humbling.
 I couldn't do five proper pull-ups.
 My push-ups were shallow and shaky.
 I'd see other recruits cranking out sets with perfect form and wonder what was wrong with me.

 Nothing was wrong with me.
-I was starting from zero.
+I was starting from zero — or negative.
 And starting from zero means the first year is nothing but building a base.
 No visible results.
 No dramatic before-and-after for month one.
 Just slow, painful adaptation of muscles, tendons, and connective tissue that had never been asked to do anything.

 Year three is when the compound effect announced itself.
-My first muscle-up.
-One single, grinding, ugly muscle-up that I screamed about like I'd won a championship.
-That one rep opened a door to a world I didn't know existed.
+Although I was going to the gym and eating.
+But I wasn't aware much of nutrition and macros.
+But the pumps and small progress, that one extra rep on exercises, opened a door to a world I didn't know existed.

-By year four, I could hold an L-sit for 15 seconds, do sets of muscle-ups, and I started my handstand journey.
-My bodyweight was up to 68kg — ten kilograms of lean mass gained over four years.
+I started my handstand journey.
+My bodyweight was up to 64kg — a few kilograms of lean mass gained over four years.
 Still skinny by gym standards.
 Still unremarkable in a group photo.
 But the trajectory was undeniable.

 Year five brought my first handstand holds against the wall for over 30 seconds.
 My shoulders were visibly different — rounder, capped, the kind of shoulders you only get from years of overhead pressing with your own bodyweight.
 The before-and-after from year one to year five was the first time I looked at photos and thought: "This is working."